lspector/Clojush/README.txt

 REQUIREMENTS

 To use this code you must have a Clojure programming environment; see http://clojure.org/.
-The current version of clojush requires clojure 1.2 and clojure-contrib 1.2.
+The current version of clojush requires clojure 1.3.

 Clojure is available for most OS platforms.
 Good starting points for obtaining and using Clojure include http://clojure.org/getting_started